-- (a) Where the applicant does not meet the minimum qualifications, the HCA may issue an interim certificate based on a documented operational need, which will be valid for no more than twelve (12) months.
-This interim Warrant will be issued based upon the purchasing manager's plan for the nominee CO to attain the minimum requirements within the interim period.
-During this interim period, the CO working under the interim certificate must have their work products reviewed by a Contracting Officer who possesses a warrant of equal or higher dollar limits and categories of authority.
-The HCA will not issue interim Warrants for unlimited authority; however the HCA retains the discretion to assign interim warrant authority levels to meet Bonneville's business needs. - (b) When purchasing management affirms in writing to the HCA that the minimum requirements have been met, the HCA can issue an unconditional Certificate of Appointment to replace the interim certificate at the appropriate level. - (c) If the HCA does not receive confirmation that the CO has met the minimum requirements to obtain a permanent unconditional Warrant at the higher authority level(s), the interim Warrant will expire and the CO's authority will revert to the most recent permanent Warrant (if any).
+- (c) The HCA will not issue interim Warrants for unlimited authority; however, the HCA retains the discretion to assign interim warrant authority levels to meet Bonneville's business needs. - (d) When the supervisor affirms in writing to the HCA that the minimum requirements have been met, the HCA can issue an unconditional Certificate of Appointment to replace the interim certificate at the appropriate level. - (e) If the HCA does not receive confirmation that the CO has met the minimum requirements to obtain a permanent unconditional Warrant at the higher authority level(s), the interim Warrant will expire, and the CO's authority will revert to the most recent permanent Warrant (if any).